LennartGevers/Cookie-Learner/README.md

 Cookie Clicker Policy Learner.

-A simpy implementaion of the CookieClicker source code to train reinforcement learning algorithms on finding optimal policies for the cookie economics.
+A simply implementation of the CookieClicker source code to train reinforcement learning algorithms on finding optimal policies for the cookie economics.